4-Day Seoul Itinerary: Your Ultimate 2024 Guide

-One of the fascinating things about Seoul, and South Korea in general, is the blend between the modern and the old.
+One of the fascinating things about Seoul, and South Korea in general, is the blend of the modern and the old.
+During a 4-day Seoul itinerary, you’ll have the chance to experience both.

 On the one hand, Seoul is one of the most developed, high-tech global cities, with futuristic-looking skyscrapers dominating its skyline.

-This great and easy-to-follow 4 days in Seoul itinerary, will allow you to see all sides of the city: the old, the new, and the fun!
+This great and easy-to-follow 4-day Seoul itinerary will allow you to see all sides of the city: the old, the new, and the fun!

 Table of Contents